 James and I are never quick decision-makers.
 We like to think, overthink, make lists, talk until we’re hoarse, and lose lots of sleep over big decisions, ideally procrastinating our way out of having to decide anything at all.
 But not this time.
 When Winnebago, out of the blue that evening, suggested they build us a “concept” Travato out of that screaming yellow van, suddenly everything seemed to fall in place.
 James and I looked at each other across the table.
 No pro/con lists necessary.
 We both instantly said, YES!
 Let’s do it.

 So, now here we are.
 Just a few days away and both of us feverishly giddy for this new adventure to begin.
-I’m also excited to begin carrying over our Fit RV message right here at GoLife, so expect to see tips and healthy RVing inspiration articles from us coming soon.
+I’m also excited to begin carrying over our Fit RV message over on Winnebago’s GoLife blog, so expect to see tips and healthy RVing inspiration articles from us coming soon.
 And if you’re one of the lucky ones attending the Grand National Rally, we’ll be hard to miss!
 Come on over and say hi, we’ll be excited to show off our new bright yellow baby.

-Perhaps we didn’t intend to set off on this path, but it feels so right.
-Bring on this new chapter, this one titled, “The Yellow Travato Years.”
+Bring on this new chapter, “The Yellow Travato Years!”
 I’m so, so ready.